MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm.md

 ## View aggregate VM metrics

-You can view resources usage and performance metrics for all VMs in your instance.
+You can view resources usage and performance metrics for all VMs in your system.

 :::image type="content" source="media/vm/host-metrics.png" alt-text="host metrics screen" lightbox="media/vm/host-metrics.png":::

 1. Under **Tools**, scroll down and select **Virtual machines**.
-2. The **Summary** tab on the right provides a holistic view of Hyper-V host resources and performance for a selected machine or instance, including the following:
+2. The **Summary** tab on the right provides a holistic view of Hyper-V host resources and performance for a selected machine or system, including the following:
-    - The number of VMs that are running, stopped, paused, and saved
+    - The number of VMs that are running, stopped, paused, and saved.
-    - Recent health alerts or Hyper-V event log events for systems
+    - Recent health alerts or Hyper-V event log events for systems.
-    - CPU and memory usage with host vs guest breakdown
+    - CPU and memory usage with host vs guest breakdown.
-    - Live and historical data line charts for IOPS and I/O throughput for systems
+    - Live and historical data line charts for IOPS and I/O throughput for systems.

 ## Change VM settings